 The Alaska Occupational Safety and Health Program is located in the Alaska Department of Labor and Workforce Development, Division of Labor Standards and Safety.
 Commissioner Dianne Blumer heads the Department.
-Director Grey Mitchell heads the Labor Standards and Safety Division.
+Acting Director Al Nagel heads the Labor Standards and Safety Division.
 AKOSH is divided into two sections.
 The Chief of Enforcement, Keith Bailey, supervises the enforcement program.
-Enforcement has one OSH Analyst position (Assistant Chief), six Industrial Hygienist (IH) positions and seven Safety Officer positions.
-One of the Industrial Hygienist's time is primarily devoted to discrimination investigator duties.
+Enforcement has one OSH Analyst position (Assistant Chief), five Industrial Hygienist (IH) positions and six Safety & Compliance officer positions.
 Krystyna Markiewicz, as the chief of consultation, supervises the Consultation and Training program.
-Consultation currently has three Industrial Hygienist (IH) positions, eight Safety Consultant positions (one of which acts as a seafood coordinator).
+Consultation currently has three Industrial Hygienist (IH) positions and eight Safety & Compliance consultant positions (one of which acts as a seafood coordinator).